Dima-Bulavenko/TechCore/README.md

 [Table of contents](#table-of-contents)

+# E-commerce Business Model
+TechCore operates under a direct-to-consumer e-commerce model, specializing in selling high-performance CPUs and GPUs directly to customers without intermediaries.
+This model allows TechCore to maintain control over product selection, customer relationships, and service quality.
+Here’s how this business model aligns with TechCore's goals:

+Key Components

+- **Product Offering**: A curated selection of CPUs and GPUs, chosen to meet the needs of gamers, PC builders, and professionals seeking high-quality components.
+- **Customer Segmentation**: Targeting tech enthusiasts and performance-oriented users, with a user-friendly site that facilitates easy browsing, filtering, and purchasing.
+- **Revenue Streams**: Direct sales from the website, with Stripe integrated to offer a secure and seamless payment experience.
+- **Marketing and Sales Channels**: Focused on multi-channel marketing, including SEO and social media, to reach a broader audience and drive traffic directly to the site.

+By adopting this business model, TechCore not only aims to facilitate component sales but also seeks to build a trusted community for those passionate about high-performance hardware, providing an all-inclusive and reliable shopping experience.

 # UX Design

 -   **PC Builders and Gamers**: Individuals who are building or upgrading custom PCs, especially gamers seeking high-performance components.
 TechCore offers a curated selection of CPUs and GPUs to meet their specific needs.